AVPTag/CardTag/README.md

 2. When an update is released, your Windows device will be asked to update it on Steam.

-3. Your Android will stream the content over to your Google Cardboard with "splitting" the game in half and making it look like a Google Cardboard app.
+3. Your Android/iOS will stream the content over to your Google Cardboard with "splitting" the game in half and making it look like a Google Cardboard app.

-4. Your Android will receive the "message" from your Windows device and install it
+4. Your Android/iOS will receive the "message" from your Windows device and install it

 5. Enjoy CardTag!